I image from my backyard, and setup/takedown each night I am out.

 Equipment section of this site, you can see my upgrades throughout this

-Publications: I was thrilled to be published in (May 2014 issue), (September 2016 issue), as well as having my work featured in Space.com, YahooNews, and the Milenio Newspaper (Monterrey, Mexico), among OTHERS.
+Publications: I was thrilled to be published in (May 2014 issue), (June 2017 and September 2016 issues), as well as having my work featured in Space.com, YahooNews, and the Milenio Newspaper (Monterrey, Mexico), among OTHERS.

 Discovery: I have made a discovery of a previously undocumented emission nebula in the area of M47 on 15 Dec 13.
 I have details in the notes area of the M47 result.